Are you looking for a way to translate a WordPress plugin into your language?

 If you don’t want to use a WordPress language, then you can select the ‘Custom Language’ option.

-Next, you have to choose where you want to store the translation files.
-By default, Loco Translate will recommend saving the translation files in its own folder.
+Next, you must choose where to store the translation files.
+By default, Loco Translate recommends saving them in their own folder.

 However, you can easily change that to save the files in WordPress languages or the plugin’s own languages folder.